D3SOX/mpris-rgb-homeassistant/README.md

 ### Yeelight Music Mode

-If using Yeelight bulbs, enabling Music Mode provides smoother transitions.
-The example Home Assistant automation above includes the necessary action to enable music mode before applying color changes.
+For Yeelight bulbs, the webhook is configured to disable music mode when it's active, as this can provide more reliable control in some environments.
+If you want to use music mode instead:

-For even smoother color transitions with Yeelight bulbs:
+1. Modify the webhook configuration to set `music_mode: true` instead of `false`
-1. Enable the extra `yeelight.set_music_mode` action in your Home Assistant webhook automation
+2. Adjust the condition template as needed for your setup

-2. Adjust the transition time based on your preferences
+The script sends dynamic transition times based on the BPM of the current track, creating smoother, rhythm-matched color transitions.

 ### Excluding Media Players